Privacy Policy

 If Sip is involved in a merger, acquisition, or sale of assets, your information may be transferred, subject to this policy or one at least as protective.

-Sip does not sell personal information and does not share it with third parties for their own advertising.
-Promotions you see inside Sip come from bars on Sip and are targeted using the information in your Sip account — not by external ad networks.
+Sip does not sell personal information for money.
+Sip does not share personal information with third parties for cross-context behavioral advertising as those terms are defined under the California Privacy Rights Act (CPRA).
+We do not run Google Analytics, AdMob, or any other advertising technology against your Sip data.
+Promotions you see inside Sip come from bars listed on Sip and are targeted using your Sip account information only — not by external ad networks.

 Data retention